 When a change in a JACIE Accredited programme is reported, the JACIE Accreditation Office shall consider and decide upon the appropriate action.

-The JACIE Accredited centres must notify the JACIE Accreditation Office of any changes to facilities and/or key personnel as soon as they are implemented by completing the Changes Affecting Accreditation Report (please download below).
+The JACIE Accredited centres must notify the JACIE Accreditation Office of any changes to facilities and/or key personnel as soon as they are implemented by completing the Changes Affecting Accreditation Report (you will find it in the Document Centre).

 The interim audit takes place at the end of the second year of accreditation.
 The interim audit focuses primarily on the quality management system in the Clinical Units.
 Collection and Processing facilities must submit evidence that they are currently licenced/authorised by the appropriate regulatory authority(s).